 You may be in such a bubble right now.
 You may live in a balloons universe.
 Some of these balloons may already have small holes in them.
 And the air is going away and your world seems to be deflating at times.
 So, you spend most of your times blowing them up again.
 Keeping the illusion going on.

 Well, sting it!
 Let it blow.
 This is the only way you can tell the difference.
 Because, you know, the more air you blow into a balloon, the more consistent it will feel.
-There will be a point where you won’t be able to tell the difference no more.
+There will be a point where you won’t be able to tell the difference anymore.
 A balloon relationship, fed with your constant desire of being deluded, will feel just like a regular one.

-So, the only way to say if you’re living in the balloons world or in a real world is to sting them.
+So, the only way to know if you’re living in the balloons world or in a real world is to sting them.
 Let the conflict arise.
 Manage it, but don’t avoid it.
 Face the crisis.
 Go through it.

 If it’s about your partner, accept anything that could challenge your relationship.
 You may have blown your own air for way too long, just to keep the things going on.
 Just stop it.
 See what’s happening.
 If on the other side there’s a real person, if you’re functioning as a couple, there will be a balancing reaction.
 A real person will acknowledge the sting and respond back.
 If not, the sting will blow the balloon away.